 Difference Between Stock vs Inventory

-Inventory is a raw material used for making the product, work in progress goods, and finished product.
-In other words, the inventory includes finished product ready to sell, work in progress goods which are not fully converted, and raw material which is required to create the product.
-Inventory is generally found in manufacturing companies, service-based companies don’t have to carry inventory.
-Stock is a finished product ready to sell into a marketplace.
-Stock can also have raw material if the company sells raw material to customers.
-Using stock and inventory interchangeable is technically wrong also and it gives misinformation about the financial health of the company, one should be careful before using a term.
-In layman’s terms, stock and inventory are used interchangeably but for accounting purposes these two things are different.
-Both Stock vs Inventory are having different meaning and need to be looked into details.
-From an analyst’s point of view, it matters a lot what is stock and what is inventory because both things give a different view of the company’s financials.
+Inventory is a raw material for making the product, work-in-progress goods, and finished product.
+In other words, the inventory includes finished products ready to sell, work-in-progress goods not fully converted, and raw materials required to create the product.
+Inventory is generally found in manufacturing companies; service-based companies don’t have to carry inventory.
+Stock is a finished product ready to sell in a marketplace.
+Stock can also have raw materials if the company sells raw materials to customers.
+Using stock vs inventory interchangeably is technically wrong also, and it gives misinformation about the company’s financial health; one should be careful before using a term.

-What is Inventory meaning?
+What is Inventory Meaning?

 Inventory is categorized into the following categories –